+Periodontal disease is caused by plaque on the gum line that hardens into tartar and becomes infected.
 Over time, the infection attacks the gum tissue that is holding and protecting your teeth.
-This is the first stage of periodontal disease known as gingivitis, and is characterized by red gums which bleed easily after brushing.
+This is the first stage of periodontal disease known as gingivitis, characterized by bleeding gums after brushing and flossing.

-If you don’t have gingivitis treated, it can turn into periodontal disease, which weakens the bone support for your teeth and will eventually result in the loss of the tooth.
+If you do not have gingivitis treated, it may develop into periodontal disease, which weakens the bone support for your teeth and will eventually result in the loss of the tooth.

-Periodontal disease has also been linked to a number of other diseases including diabetes, heart disease and low birth weight of babies.
-That’s why we recommend treating periodontal disease quickly and thoroughly.
+Periodontal disease has also been linked to other diseases including diabetes, heart palpitations and low birth weights of babies.
+That is why we recommend treating periodontal disease quickly and thoroughly.

 Periodontal Disease: Prevention and Intervention

 The best way to avoid gingivitis is to make a concerted effort to look after your gums.
-This includes brushing properly twice a day, flossing once a day and visiting us at least twice a year.
+This includes brushing properly twice a day, flossing once a day and visiting the dentist regularly.

-If we spot periodontal disease, our first course of action will be to remove as much of the tartar as we can so you can nurse your gums back to health (it’s often reversible).
-If that doesn’t work, one of our on-site periodontist, Dr. Maayan Inger, can recommend a number of surgical or non-surgical options.
+If we spot periodontal disease, our first course of action will be to remove as much of the tartar as we can so you can nurse your gums back to health.
+The initial stages of gum disease are often reversible.
+If the problem persists, our on-site periodontist, Dr. Maayan Inger, can recommend a number treatment options to resolve your condition.

 Recognizing the Symptoms

-The good thing about periodontal disease is that it’s very easy to spot.
-Every evening when you brush and floss, look for the following:
+Every evening when you brush and floss your teeth, look for the following:

 - a change in the colour of your gums (redness)